ECMWFCode4Earth/weave/README.md

 - Models: The models you want to consider (ERA5 only covers the historical period; the other models only cover the future period)
 - Scenarios: The scenarios you want to consider (historical only applies to ERA5; "SP" stands for "SSP" (i.e., Shared Socioeconomic Pathways))

-## Use the "expert" notebook
+## Advanced usage

+### Expert notebook

+The `expert.ipynb` notebook does the same thing as the `easy.ipynb` notebook, but without the interactive interface.
+As such, it is more flexible for easy modifications.
+You can still use it with minimal Python required.

-## Notes on the WeavePy back-end package
+### The WeavePy back-end package
 All the functions underpinning the WEAVE visualisation platform are stored in a package named `weavepy`.
+See in there the docstrings to understand what each module and function does.

 # What's next for WEAVE
 1. A few improvements in the vizualisations are planned;